arni-inaba/asgi-request-id/README.md

 The request id is stored in a context variable and made available via `get_request_id`

-Finally, it is set as the `request_id` response header.
+Finally, the request ID is included in the response headers.
+If the `outgoing_request_id_header` variable is set, its value will be used as the response header name.
+Ensure that the chosen header name complies with HTTP header naming conventions.

 If you want to use it with python 3.6, you need to install the backported [contextvars](https://github.com/MagicStack/contextvars) package.